ThatOneFoxy/ThatOneFoxy/README.md

 - I'm Foxy
-- I code some stuff for fun
+- I code stuff for fun but you will probably just see paradox modding on my profile
-- I'm still trying to learn java & javascript lmao